kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 ### Line editor

-We've already observed that tty can allow you to edit the current input line and to delete a previous character, a word of the whole line.
+We've already observed that tty can allow you to edit the current input line and to delete a previous character, or a word, or the whole line.
 Let's quickly repeat the experiment from Part 1, but instead of `strace` let's play with bash scripts.
 We'll use one xterm window to receive input and the other to visualize what tty is sending to our bash script.
 Open two xterm windows, and in the first